 The European Union grants, through the European Research Council (ERC) scholarships to scientists doing fundamental and ground-breaking research.
 The ERC awards five types of grants.
 There are personal grants for early-career scientists (Starting Grant), grants for more experienced scientists (Consolidator Grant) and grants for established researchers leading in their field (Advanced Grant).

 The ERC Proof of Concept Grant helps ERC grant holders to bridge the gap between research and commercial or societal potential.
 In addition to the personal grants, ERC also awards a grant to ground-breaking, interdisciplinary partnerships: the Synergy Grant.
-ERC grants granted to TU Delft scientists, are included in the ERC Timeline.
+For an overview of the ERC Grants granted to TU Delft scientists please check the ERC website below.

 The Netherlands Organisation for Scientific Research (NWO) is one of the main funders of science in the Netherlands.
 The organization awards, among other prizes, the Spinoza Prize - the highest award in the Netherlands for fundamental science.
 The Stevin Prize can be considered as the equivalent of this within the applied sciences.
 In addition, NWO awards the main, national personal excellence subsidie: the Talent Scheme (Veni, Vidi, Vici) for researchers conducting innovative research.
 Excellent teamwork can be distinguished with a Gravitation (Zwaartekracht) grant, intended for scientific consortia that have the potential to be among the world leaders in their field.